zmtomorrow/ParallelNeLLoC/README.md

 This is a demo to do lossless compression with parrallel NeLLoC.

+See https://arxiv.org/abs/2109.02639 for an introduction of the vanilla NeLLoC.

-See https://arxiv.org/pdf/2201.05213.pdf for the details of the method.
+See https://arxiv.org/abs/2201.05213 for the details of the parrallel NeLLoC implemented in this repo.

-There will be a big improvement of this method which will be released early next month!
+## 2022-06-25
+This version significantly improves the compression and decompression speed.

+### Updates:
+1. We change the Arithmetic coding to ANS coding
+2. We propose ShearLoC, which has more efficient memory access.